cisene/daily-source-code-podcast/README.md

-This is an attempt at restoring part or fragments of the DSC feed, through bits and pieces through internet archeology, google-fu and brute-force, piece together what would be similar but not necessarily identical to what the original DSC RSS feed looked like.
+This is an attempt at restoring part or fragments of the DSC feed, through bits and pieces through Internet archeology, google-fu and brute-force, piece together what would be similar but not necessarily identical to what the original DSC RSS feed looked like.

 It is an impossible task, but the impossible just takes a little longer ...